 Sai Daeng beach

 Another small hidden beach around a rocky headland to the south of Ngamkho beach.
 This one is mainly used by guests staying at Analay Resort & Horizon Resort.
 A walkway from Analay Resort runs along the rocks to the mouth of a small lagoon.
 You just wade across the lagoon to the deserted 150 metre long beach on the opposite side.
-A lovely hidden spot and there are a log of fish around the rocky headland and Analay Resort pier.
+A lovely hidden spot and there are a lot of fish around the rocky headland and Analay Resort pier.
 But note that Ananlay Resort don’t allow non-guests in to take a look.
 You have to buy a drink if you want to see around the resort.

 Klong Hin beach

 400 metres long and with just a couple of locally owned and run bungalow resorts, it’s off the beaten track and an ideal spot to do nothing for a couple of days.
 But the budget resorts – Klong Hin Beach Resort and Montana Hut are popular with Russian package tourists so mealtimes can be an adventure.
 Access is via the same road that leads to Takian beach, and then you follow a dirt trail through a coconut grove.
 This is an awesome location.